thingsthatdothings/thingsthatdothings.github.io/_posts/2023-01-28-air-quality.md

 layout: post
 title:  "Air Quality"
 categories: [ calgary ]
-image: assets/images/5.jpg
+image: assets/images/3.jpg
 comments: false
 ---

-Popular weather apps may show the air quality at one location in the city:
+Popular weather apps may show the air quality at one location in the city (usually the airport):

 + **[Gov of Canada](https://weather.gc.ca/airquality/pages/abaq-002_e.html/)**
     + includes forecast

 These show air quality readings from all around the city: